 How Does Bankruptcy Differ From a Consumer Proposal?

 While both bankruptcy and consumer proposals are meant to help alleviate your debt, they’re different in certain ways:

 Assets – As already mentioned, bankruptcy will involve you losing many of your valuable assets.
 But with a consumer proposal, your assets don’t have to be surrendered.

 Cost – The cost associated with a consumer proposal simply involves your monthly payments made to the Licensed Insolvency Trustee until the agreed-upon debt amount is repaid.
 On the other hand, bankruptcy costs can fluctuate depending on your income.

 Credit score – While both bankruptcy and consumer proposals will have a negative effect on your credit score, bankruptcy’s impact will be more significant.

 For more information about filing a consumer proposal, take a look at this.

 Is Bankruptcy Your Only Option?

 If you’re drowning in debt, are unable to keep up with your payments, and have looked into all other alternatives, then bankruptcy may be your last resort.
 If you’re certain that bankruptcy is the next logical step, Loans Canada can help.
-We’ll connect you to a Licensed Insolvency Trustee to help you determine if this is the right step for you to finally eliminate your mounting debt.
+We’ll connect you to a Licensed Insolvency Trustee in Ottawa to help you determine if this is the right step for you to finally eliminate your mounting debt.